steveleec/react-native-rj-navigator/README.md

 ## Running the Example App

-1. Go to the example directory and run `nam install`.
+1. Go to the example directory and run `npm install`.
 2. Open the `RJNavigatorExample/ios/RJNavigatorExample.xcodeproj` file to run it in Xcode.
 3. Run the file, the React Native Packager should run and the project should run in the iOS simulator.